AB763 Blackface Amp Model Differences

 Have comments or corrections?
 Email rob at: robinette at comcast dot net

 'AB763' was Fender's internal model designation for the 1963 blackface circuit.
 "Blackface" refers to the panel color and 763 means July 1963.
-The circuit was used in the Deluxe, Deluxe Reverb, Twin Reverb, Super Reverb, Bandmaster, Showman, Pro, Vibrolux, Vibroverb and Tremolux.
-Note there was no AB763 Champ, Princeton or Harvard.
+The circuit was used in the Deluxe, Deluxe Reverb, Twin Reverb, Super Reverb, Band-Master, Showman, Pro, Vibrolux, Vibroverb and Tremolux.
+Note there was no AB763 Champ, Princeton or Harvard because these little amps did not use a long tail pair phase inverter and so carried a different circuit designator.
 The AB763 circuit is considered by most to be the pinnacle of Fender amplifier design.
 This is why so many post-AB763 amps were "blackfaced" back to AB763 specs.
 The Deluxe Reverb schematic and layout below have been annotated with component functions so use them for AB763 circuit study.
 For more info on the AB763 amps see How the AB763 Works and AB763 Modifications.

 The blackface tone is known for its "mid scoop."
 The AB763 TMB (Treble, Mid, Bass) tone stack sets this mid frequency scoop.